 30

-After successful multi-link (re)setup between a non-AP MLD and an AP MLD, the non-AP MLD and the AP MLD set up link(s) for multi-link operation (see 35.3 (Multi-link operation) and the rest of the subclause 35.3 (Multi-link operation)), and the non-AP MLD is (re)associated with the AP MLD (i.e., in State 3 or State 4, see 11.3.2 (State variables)).
+After successful multi-link (re)setup between a non-AP MLD and an AP MLD, the non-AP MLD is associated with the AP MLD following the MLD (re)association procedure as described in 11.3 (i.e., in State 3 or State 4, see 11.3.2 (State variables)), and the non-AP MLD and the AP MLD set up link(s) for multi-link operation (see 35.3 (Multi-link operation)) .(#11180)

-For each setup link, the corresponding non-AP STA affiliated with the non-AP MLD is in the same associated state as the non-AP MLD and is associated with the corresponding AP affiliated with the AP MLD,without providing the corresponding non-AP STA to the corresponding AP mapping to the DS.
+For each setup link, the corresponding non-AP STA affiliated with the non-AP MLD is in the same associated state as the non-AP MLD and is associated with the corresponding AP affiliated with the AP MLD.
+However, for each setup link, there is no mapping between the non-AP STA affiliated with the non-AP MLD and the AP affiliated with the AP MLD provided to the DS. (#13520)

+NOTE 5 - The non-AP MLD and the AP MLD have an MLD association (see 11.3), and the DS is notified of this mapping between the non-AP MLD and the AP MLD.(#13520)